-Applicants should include for each named partner, a draft or fully executed Memorandum of Understanding (MOU), Letter of Intent, or subcontract that confirms the partner's agreement to support the project through commitments of staff time, space, services, or other project needs.
-For applications submitted from two or more entities, applicants are encouraged to develop and submit MOUs or signed Letters of Intent that provide a detailed description of how the agencies will work together to meet project requirements.
+Applicants should include, for each named partner, a signed Memorandum of Understanding (MOU), Letter of Intent, or subcontract that confirms the partner's agreement to support the project through commitments of staff time, space, services, or other project needs.
+Applications submitted from two or more entities are encouraged to develop and submit signed MOUs or signed Letters of Intent that provide a detailed description of how the agencies will work together to meet project requirements.

-Each MOU or Letter of Intent should include the following: (1) names of the organizations involved in the agreement; (2) scope of the direct service(s) and other work to be performed under the agreement; (3) duration of the agreement.
+Each MOU (draft or fully executed) or Letter of Intent should include the following: (1) names of the organizations involved in the agreement, (2) scope of the direct service (s) and other work to be performed under the agreement, and (3) duration of the agreement.
 Subcontracts, MOUs, or Letters of Intent should be submitted as one separate attachment to the application.